 Point-in-time risk evaluations no longer protect your data environment.
 As cyber criminals develop their attack methods, it’s important to update the defense of your data security.

 How Maintaining a Continuous Compliance Program Enables Risk Management

 Today, risk management is more than simply filling out questionnaires.
 Controls can become outdated in the blink of an eye.
-Whether it’s a previously unknown vulnerability (“zero day attack”) or malware, new threats arise constantly.
-Continuous monitoring allows you to see into the risks threatening your data, but that’s just the first step.
+Whether it’s a previously unknown vulnerability (“zero-day attack”) or malware, new threats arise constantly.
+Continuous monitoring allows you to see the risks threatening your data, but that’s just the first step.